maniaplanet/documentation/08.maniascript/01.syntax-basics/docs.md

 log(Players[BestPlayerId].Login);           // Will log Alice
 ```

-!!!
 The "log" will be a bit more time-consuming than the previous way : we have to find Alice in the array of players, from the Ident

-!!!
-Yes, this can also be written
+Yes, this can also be written:

 ```
 declare BestPlayer <=> Players[Players[0].Id];  // will be an alias to Players[AliceId] and not Players[0].
 Huge difference!